top of page

 May is Mental Health Awareness Month.
 Mental health is an important issue for us professionally and personally.
 Our mental health impacts and influences those we serve, our friends, families, coworkers, and neighbors.

-We must all reflect on how we treat ourselves and others and strive to develop habits that support our mental health.
+Habits that support our mental health.
 We may want to consider incorporating the steps below into our self-care routine.

 Bring Nature Inside – while nature provides many benefits to our mental health, so does bringing plant life inside.
 According to the World Economic Forum, taking care of a plant can give us a sense of fulfillment while improving air quality and reducing airborne pollutants in our internal environments.
 Improved air quality can also boost cognitive performance.